Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 SwDataDefProp
 s

-#@SECTION: 0..1 aggr The properties of this
+0..1 aggr The properties of this

 ImplementationDataTypeElementt.